mayankk2308/kryptonite/README.md

 krygpu=AMD
 ```

+## Disclaimer
+As with most open source software hacks, you use this software at your own risk. **Kryptonite** uses **OpenCore** to inject patches via EFI.
+Please keep in mind that while these packages are tested extensively, there is always an extremely small chance something could go wrong and brick your device.

 ## Installation
 The steps are as follows:
 1. If you are using this on a **T2 mac**, please disable **T2 security**.